Sungai Selan

-Sungai Selan is a district (kecamatan) of Central Bangka Regency, in the Bangka-Belitung province of Indonesia.
+Sungai Selan is a town (kelurahan) and an administrative district (kecamatan) of Central Bangka Regency, in the Bangka-Belitung province of Indonesia.

 History

 Sungai Selan was the initial point for the spread of Catholicism into Bangka, originating from Catholic Chinese physician Tsjen On Ngie (1795–1871) who moved from Penang into Sungai Selan in 1830, and his house gradually became a makeshift chapel with statues and prayer rooms.
 By 1853, a resident priest had been assigned to the area, and although the number of Catholics fluctuated (recorded at 379 in 1967, mainly Chinese migrant workers who often returned to China), a Capuchin friar was assigned to Sungai Selan in 1912, until 1918 when shifts in the tin mining industry resulted in a relocation of the mission to Pangkal Pinang.
 During this period, a beriberi outbreak in 1883 amongst Chinese migrant workers killed half of the congregation.
 The Sungai Selan mission was the first Catholic mission in the Dutch East Indies outside Java.

 During a Dutch administrative organization of Bangka Island in 1854, Sungai Selan was one of nine districts defined.
 Following Indonesian independence, a reorganization of administrative divisions of Bangka in 2003 placed Sungai Selan in the Central Bangka Regency.